maxmind/TeamCity-Message/README.md

 # API

-This module provides a single subroutine exported by default, `tc_message`, which can be used to generate properly formatted and escaped TeamCity build messages.

 ## tc\_message(...)

+Exported by default, this subroutine can be used to generate properly formatted and escaped TeamCity build message.

 This subroutine accepts the following arguments: